twh9811/759Project/README.md

 Uses the fundamental ideologies established in the ARGUS taint analysis engine and expands it to Docker actions.
 This is a standalone tool and does NOT work with ARGUS.
 Currently only works with select projects and is not tested on industry-datasets.
-This is meant more as a proof-of-concept to show that it is possible to complete given enough resources and time.
+This is meant more as a proof-of-concept to show that it is possible to complete in a real-world setting given enough resources and time.

 How to Use